 Bio

-Alex Dolores Salerno (b.
-1994, homeland of the Nacotchtank, Anacostan and Piscataway people colonially known as Washington D.C.) is an interdisciplinary artist based in Lenapehoking colonially known as Brooklyn, NY.
-Informed by queer-crip experience, community, and culture, they work to critique standards of productivity, 24/7 society, notions of normative embodiment, and the commodification of rest.
-Salerno received their MFA from Parsons School of Design and their BS from Skidmore College.
-They have exhibited at the Museum für Moderne Kunst (Frankfurt), Espacio de Arte Contemporáneo de Castellón (Castellón), ARGOS centre for audiovisual arts (Brussels), Art Windsor-Essex (Windsor), The Shelley & Donald Rubin Foundation’s 8th Floor Gallery, the Ford Foundation Gallery (NYC), among others.
+Salerno received their MFA in Fine Arts from Parsons School of Design and their BS in Studio Art from Skidmore College.
+They exhibit nationally and internationally at venues such as Museum MMK für Moderne Kunst (Frankfurt), Espai d'Art Contemporani de Castelló (Castellón de la Plana), ARGOS centre for audiovisual arts (Brussels), Real Art Ways (Hartford, CT), Brooklyn Museum, Leslie-Lohman Museum of Art, the Ford Foundation Gallery (NYC), among others.
 They have been awarded a Wynn Newhouse Award (2022) and an Art Matters Foundation Artist2Artist Fellowship (2023).
-Recent publications include Panorama: Journal of the Association of Historians of American Art and Art in America.
-Salerno has been an artist in residence at Art Beyond Sight’s Art & Disability Residency (2019-2020), the Artist Studios Program at the Museum of Arts and Design (2021), the Visual Artist AIRspace Residency at Abrons Arts Center (2022-2023), and they are currently in residence at BRIClab: Contemporary Art Residency Program at BRIC (2023-2024).
+Their work has been featured by press and publishers such as Art in America, NYU Press, Panorama: Journal of the Association of Historians of American Art, ALL ARTS, and Hyperallergic.
+Salerno has been an artist in residence across NYC at Art Beyond Sight’s Art & Disability Residency (2019-2020), the Artist Studios Program at the Museum of Arts and Design (2021), the Visual Artist AIRspace Residency at Abrons Arts Center (2022-2023), the BRIClab: Contemporary Art Residency Program at BRIC (2023-2024), and is currently participating in the LMCC Workspace Residency at Lower Manhattan Cultural Council (2024-2025) and NY4CA Artist Advocates in Residence (2025).